 Group Classes for Businesses - Onsite at Your Office

 Have a group of employees needing the same training?
 We can come onsite to your office and hold a course.
 Request Free Quote

 Corporate Classes - Classes are $1,220 per employee.

-Upcoming Class Dates: Click each date below to register or view location/attendance options.
+Upcoming Class Dates: Click dates below to register & view location/attendance options.
 Must register at least 14 days before class.

 |Anyone who has worked with SPSS for Windows and wants to become better versed in the statistical capabilities of SPSS for Windows.
 This course targets those with limited or no statistical background.
 The course is also an appropriate refresher for those whose main statistical experience was gained many years ago.